-- a. be analyzed to determine the efficacy of the school's school-wide system of behavioral support; - b. be analyzed in the context of suspension, expulsion, and dropout data; - be analyzed for the purposes of continuous improvement of training and technical assistance toward the reduction or elimination of seclusion/restraint; - d. be analyzed on a schedule determined by the Michigan Department of Education (MDE); - e. be reported to the MDE, if and as required; - f. include a list of appropriately trained, identified personnel and their levels of: - 1) education: - 2) training; and - knowledge.
+- a. be analyzed to determine the efficacy of the academy's academy-wide system of behavioral support; - b. be analyzed in the context of suspension, expulsion, and dropout data; - c. be analyzed for the purposes of continuous improvement of training and technical assistance toward the reduction or elimination of seclusion/restraint: - d. be analyzed on a schedule determined by the Michigan Department of Education (MDE);' - e. be reported to the MDE, if and as required; - f. include a list of appropriately trained, identified personnel and their levels of: - 1) education; - 2) training; and - 3) knowledge.